StefLukasTan/SpamOTP/README.md

 When the code has run, you must enter the country code (example: ID).
 And than you should enter the phone number and than enter how many times you want to send the spam (Max: 3).

+Remember: This script only works every 10 minutes per once